Board of Management

 |Mairéad Carroll||Board Member||2015|

 Mairéad has worked in housing for the past 12 years.
-Prior to her role at the National Housing Federation, Mairéad was Head of Policy and External Affairs at East Thames and led the g15’s Real London Lives project.
+Previously External Affairs Manager at the National Housing Federation, Mairéad was also Head of Policy and External Affairs at East Thames and led the g15’s Real London Lives project.
 Mairéad began her career working with adults with learning disabilities and is keen to see continued, good quality, provision in this area.

 |Richard Tomlins||Audit Committee Member & Board Member||2011|